Joov95/nvim-config/README.md

 - A **C** compiler for linux (`sudo apt-get update && sudo apt-get install build-essential`)

 ## Optional
 - A [nerd font](https://www.nerdfonts.com/).
 My setup uses CaskaydiaCove Nerd Font, but any nerd font can be used by editing `init.lua`.
-Otherwise, remove the options in the 'Font stuff' section of `init.lua`
+Otherwise, remove the options in the 'Font stuff' section of `init.lua` to not use a nerd font at all.